 An effective PgMO can be a solid source of initiative for any company.
 Program Management Officers are the subject matter experts needed to put a program on the right path when failure happens.
 For this reason, PgMO practitioners should be flexible enough to adapt their work manner and existing knowledge to the internal needs of their clients.

-Program Management Offices are sometimes referred to as PMOs.
-However, the correct abbreviation is PgMO while PMO remains Project Management Office.
+Although not among the most commonly used business abbreviations, Program Management Offices are sometimes referred to as PMOs.
+However, the accurate abbreviation is PgMO, with PMO being reserved for Project Management Office.